Zyver-Meeps/Switcher/README.md

 A Open-Source social media app.

 # Avalible soon!
-Stay tuned fro updates, releases and stuff.
+Stay tuned for updates, releases and stuff.